gajus/eslint-plugin-jsdoc/README.md

 }
 ```

-..the fixed jsdoc will be:
+...the fixed jsdoc will be:

 ```js
 /**